-- Our emails are customised with an indication of your name and product
+- Our emails are personalised, mentioning your name and product

-- None of our emails contains clickable links leading to a page asking you to enter ID codes or other personal data.
+- None of our emails contains clickable links to a page asking you to enter user ID passwords or other personal data

-- None of our emails asks you to provide personal information or credentials
+- None of our emails will ask you to provide personal information or your credentials

-- Banca Sistema does not ask you to provide your passwords either by email or by telephone.
+- Banca Sistema will not ask you to provide your user ID passwords either by email or by telephone.

-- Banca Sistema does not ask you to contact any telephone number other than the official numbers found on our corporate website www.bancasistema.it
+- Banca Sistema will not ask you to contact any telephone number other than the official numbers found on our corporate website, www.bancasistema.it

 Back to top »